core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 For example, an X.509 certificate is provided as its direct binary serialization.
 If C509 certificates or CWTs are used as authentication credentials, each is provided as the binary serialization of a (possibly tagged) CBOR array.
 If CCSs are used as authentication credentials, each is provided as the binary serialization of a CBOR map.

-If authentication credentials are CWTs, then the untagged CWT associated with an entity is stored in the Security Context and used as authentication credential for that entity.
+If authentication credentials are CWTs or CCSs, then the untagged CWT or CCS associated with an entity is stored in the Security Context and used as authentication credential for that entity.

 If authentication credentials are X.509 / C509 certificates or CWTs, and the authentication credential associated with an entity is provided within a chain or a bag, then only the end-entity certificate or end-entity untagged CWT is stored in the Security Context and used as authentication credential for that entity.